 You can freeze butternut squash to preserve its freshness.
 There are three popular methods to do this; flash freezing, puree, and the cook & blanch method.
 Each method is easy to do and will ensure that your butternut squash will last until you can grow some more.

-Freezing butternut squash is the best way to preserve the flavor and important nutrients that this most loved winter squash contains.
+Freezing butternut squash is the best way to preserve the flavor and important nutrients that this most loved type of winter squash contains.
 Follow these three different ways to freeze butternut squash.
 If you have wheel barrows full from your summer garden or you’ve just found a great deal at the grocery store you couldn’t pass up, this post is just what you need.

-Growing butternut squash, like yellow squash and zucchini, is by far one of the easiest crops to grow in my garden.
+Growing butternut squash, like growing yellow squash and growing zucchini, is by far one of the easiest crops to grow in my garden.
 I often grow a lot of squash great for fresh eating and freeze the rest for fall and winter.
 Some winter squash varieties are great for storing in your cold storage as well.

 Butternut squash will keep for a month or more when stored in a dark cool place.